 Finally, Pinker points out that Existential Threats, from Y2K to bioterror, are grossly exaggerated.
 Sure, we can’t know the future, but on balance, we’re not all likely to wink out of existence next week, or next millennium.
 Of the supposed threat from artificial intelligence, he says “the scenario makes about as much sense as the worry that since jet planes have surpassed the flying ability of eagles, someday they will swoop out of the sky and seize our cattle.”
 Ha ha.
 He’s also heinously sexist.
 “There is no law of complex systems that says that intelligent agents must turn into ruthless conquistadors.
 Indeed, we know of one highly advanced form of intelligence that evolved without this defect.
 They’re called women.”

 I like all this, and agree with much of it (although I could do without the constant references to Mama Cass and the Beatles, reminding me Pinker is stuck, in many ways, in the 1960s—and he is writing primarily for aging Boomers, staring down both barrels of their mortality, wondering if their lives of self-indulgence were really as pointless as they now seem).
 I am mostly a techno-optimist myself.
 However, Pinker’s greatest technical error, as opposed to failure of vision, is to believe (like Joseph Tainter) that if it can’t be quantified, it doesn’t exist.
-I’m a quantitative guy, personally—I have an MBA with finance and accounting concentrations from the Booth School of Business, and my wife correctly says I view the world as Neo does in the last scenes of The Matrix—as cascading columns of numbers underlying the perceived, but merely surface, reality of things.
+I’m a quantitative guy, personally—I have an MBA with finance and accounting concentrations, and my wife correctly says I view the world as Neo does in the last scenes of The Matrix—as cascading columns of numbers underlying the perceived, but merely surface, reality of things.
 Certainly, non-quantifiable views of human flourishing are subject to errors of perception, which is probably why Pinker repeatedly excoriates the Romantics.
 But Pinker is too quick to reject that humans seek transcendence, and all the new flavors of Doritos and life extension in the world isn’t going to change that.
 “Man shall not live by bread alone.”
 Pinker is fond of quoting Jesus, always with a sneer, but he does not offer us that truth, because it scares him, since it cannot be quantified.

 But the unquantifiable aspects of progress are a topic too long to get into in this review.
 Pinker wraps up Progress by talking about its future.
 He does this by making totally unsupported claims about the origin of Progress.
 “Since the Enlightenment unfolded in the late 18th century, life expectancy across the world has risen from 30 to 71, and in the more fortunate countries to 81.”
 “The Enlightenment is working: for two and a half centuries, people have used knowledge to enhance human flourishing.”
 Therefore, it’s going to continue, don’t you know?
 No logic is offered, just repetition of the mantra of “knowledge” and trying to tie the Enlightenment to the Scientific Revolution by repeatedly mentioning them in the same breath.
 It’s not convincing; in fact, it comes across as desperate.